xumzheng/microsoft-graph-docs/api-reference/beta/resources/userflowlanguagepage.md

 ---
-title: "userFlowLanguagePage resource type"
+title: userFlowLanguagePage resource type
-description: "User flow language pages are used determine the strings users will be shown during the user journey you have configured using user flows."
+description: User flow language pages are used determine the strings users will be shown during the user journey you have configured using user flows.
-author: "jkdouglas"
+author: jkdouglas
 ms.localizationpriority: medium
-ms.prod: "identity-and-sign-in"
+ms.prod: identity-and-sign-in
 doc_type: resourcePageType
 ---